-Crime statistics and related information as required by the Crime Awareness and Campus Security Act of 1990 are available in the Public Safety office and at the Information Center in Building A.
+Crime statistics and related information as required by the Crime Awareness and Campus Security Act of 1990 are available in the Public Safety office and at the Information Center in the Student and Administration Center.

-For parking permits or non-emergency information, contact Public Safety in Building B, extension 6330.
+For parking permits or non-emergency information, contact Public Safety in the Public Safety Center, extension 6330.
 For emergencies call Public Safety at 2211 or 6211.
 Cellular phones, call 847/925-6211.
 TTY: 847/397-8551